krzysztofzuraw/personal-blog/content/blog/flask_microservices.rst

 That's all for today!
 The slides from this presentation can be found here: `presentation <http://www.slideshare.net/Krzysztofuraw/wrocpy-32-microservices-in-flask>`_.
 Do you also use flask to build microservices?
 Please give your comments about that.

+Special thanks to Kasia for being editor for this post.
+Thank you.

 Cover image  by `NASA JPL - Nasa JPL <https://commons.wikimedia.org/w/index.php?curid=48413935>`_ under `CC0 Public Domain <https://creativecommons.org/publicdomain/zero/1.0/deed.en>`_.